The 9 Top Day Trips from Puerto Vallarta, Mexico

 Or, check out these great surfing lessons in PV!

-If you feel like exercising, hike to the top of monkey mountain.
+If you feel like exercising, hike to the top of Monkey Mountain.
 The top has some of the best views of the beach and the city below.
-The hike is a little difficult in some spots but is still suitable for beginner hikers and older children.
+The hike is a little tricky in some spots but is still suitable for beginner hikers and older children.

 If you want to see some of Mexico’s rich history and get away from the coast for a day, head to San Sebastian.
 It’s an old historic town built in the 1700s.
-The streets are narrow and filled with small bakeries and coffee shops perfect for relaxing in.
+The narrow streets are filled with small bakeries and coffee shops, perfect for relaxing in.

 There is plenty to do in San Sebastian, and much more than just walking around and seeing the cool architecture.

 La Quinta is a great place to grab organic coffee.
-They also do tours of the plantation if you are interested to know more about how coffee is grown, planted, and processed.
+They also do tours of the plantation if you want to know more about how coffee is grown, planted, and processed.

 If coffee isn’t your thing, you can head to Hacienda Don Lalin Tequila Distillery instead.
 You don’t have to be a huge tequila drinker either because they have tons of different flavors like pomegranate and cherry that take the edge off sipping straight tequila.